Transportation

 We need a transportation system that will ease our impact on the environment and support our region’s role as a crucial freight corridor.
 Residents of the San Gabriel Valley commute many miles to work and often sit for hours in traffic.
 Our region deserves the same transportation options as the rest of the county: walkable communities, bicycle infrastructure, light rail, a robust bus network, and freeways with smooth interchanges and carpool lanes.

 Altogether, the Bipartisan Infrastructure Law is expected to create two million new, good-paying jobs.
-This historic funding directly benefits Southern California—from our public transit systems to our ports to our many highways and freight rail lines crisscrossing the region.
-And, by making more federal funds available, the law frees up additional state and local funding for other critical infrastructure projects in our area.
+Nearly $62 billion of this historic funding directly benefits California—from our public transit systems to our ports to our many highways and freight rail lines across the region.
+By making more federal funds available, the law frees up additional state and local funding for other critical infrastructure projects in our area.

 I'm proud of the progress made, with the support of federal investments, to build out the Metro’s Foothill Gold Line, the San Gabriel Valley’s light rail connection to Los Angeles.
 The first extension of the Foothill Gold Line to the Azusa/Glendora border saw such high ridership that LA Metro had to add additional trains to the schedule.
 I am committed to seeing the Gold Line Extension completed all the way to Montclair, and one day, to the Ontario Airport.
 I will continue to work with local and regional transit partners to support the construction of the second phase of the Gold Line extension.